wwuoti/blog/src/posts/blog/linux-realtime-group-lag.md

 Well that's nice to know, but what about my performance issues?
 If I just leave my user out of the audio group, I get a relatively smooth UI in Reaper, but whenever I go record something my audio buffering just doesn't keep up, I get crackles on even moderately demanding instrument and effects chains.

-Once RT privileges have been enabled, my CPU usages spikes through the roof and the UI becomes hopelessly laggy.
+In addition to being incredibly annoying in sound, the pops and crackles indicate that the audio buffer was not filled in time, forcing the playback to play an unfinished buffer.
+And unfinished buffer means some random, corrupt data which for sure won't sound good.
+And thus the pops and crackles.

 So what to do?

+Once RT privileges have been enabled, my CPU usages spikes through the roof.
+That's our first, simple clue.

 ## Sorry to interrupt you for a moment